diagrams/diagrams-doc/doc/vector.rst

   like `unitX # scale 3` or `3 *^ unitX` (see `Vector operations`_).

-  Also, `unit_X` and `unit_Y` are like `unitX` and `unitY` but point in the corresponding negative direction.
+  Also, `unit_X` and `unit_Y` are like `unitX` and `unitY` but point in the corresponding negative directions.

   .. class:: dia-lhs